-More than five (5) unexcused absences from a class in a marking period shall result in no credit for that marking period.
+Once a student has reached 5 unexcused absences from a class in a marking period, it shall result in no credit for that marking period.
+This will be reflected as a 40 for the marking period on the report card for the marking period.